SiwonP/simple/README.md

 This boilerplate is targeted at beginners who want to start exploring Vue without the distraction of a complicated development environment.

-For advanced features such as asset compilation, hot-reload, lint-on-save, unit testing, and CSS extraction, we recommend that more experienced developers use one of the [other templates](https://github.com/vuejs-templates/).
+For advanced features such as asset compilation, lint-on-save, unit testing, and CSS extraction, we recommend that more experienced developers use one of the [other templates](https://github.com/vuejs-templates/).

 ## Usage